hughesje/udacityipnd/README.md

 # udacityipnd
-Project submission for Udacity Introduction to Programming Nanodegree
+Project submissions for Udacity Introduction to Programming Nanodegree.